 In my time at Imperial I formed an integral part of the multiple teams that delivered some of the largest intellectual conferences in London, TEDxImperialCollege (2012 & 2014), TEDMEDLiveImperialCollege (2013) & TEDxAlbertopolis (2013), developing skills first fostered whilst organising music festivals and art exhibitions from 2009-2011 under Lost&Found the MK Gallery’s youth project.
 We kept minutes in comic strip form before it was cool.
-In 2013 I was awarded a frontline scholarship by TEDMED in recognition of playing an integral part in delivering the first TEDMEDLive event outside of the United States and flew to Washington to attend TEDMED 2013.
+In 2013 I was awarded a frontline scholarship by TEDMED in recognition of playing my leading role as committee chair, delivering the first TEDMEDLive event outside of the United States and flew to Washington to attend TEDMED 2013.

 I spent much of my time at university wishing I’d chosen Computer Science.
-This motivated me to learn beyond the very scientific applications of C/C++ and MATLAB/Octave I was forced to learn and claim a dubious proficiency in.
+This motivated me to learn beyond the very scientific applications of C/C++ and MATLAB/Octave I was required to learn.
 This motivation manifests itself today as the ability to build modern web apps with the most cutting edge tools (HTML5/CSS3/SASS/Angular/Polymer/Web Components/Node.js/D3.js) as well as a host of handy peripheral skills that enrich any development environment such as Arduino, Raspberry Pi, Machine Learning and Nespresso Coffee Machines.

-To date, the most impressive of these projects is Ferret, a powerful tool for finding first-person, eye-witness accounts of major events through Twitter.
-It is a very limited proof-of-concept.
+One such project was Ferret, a powerful tool for finding first-person, eye-witness accounts of major events through Twitter.
+It was a very limited proof-of-concept.
 The idea was sparked at a hackathon run by the Times, Sunday Times and the Sun and won by myself and four friends.
 We then spent a further two weeks developing Ferret within the Times development team.
-You can try it here (warning: requires Chrome).

 These skills lead me to Decoded, a company I spent the summers of 2012 and 2013 at working to improve the content of their training courses and teaching their illustrious clients.
 I was even roped in to make a data visualisation with D3.js for them which I talk about here.

-Straight outta uni I began working at Head London as a Junior Product Developer as part of their Labs division, experimenting with new technologies and building prototypes.
+Straight outta uni I began working at Head London as a Junior Product Developer in their Labs division.
+I experimented with new technologies building working prototypes.
 I worked with UI designers, UX architects and client service professionals to create compelling proof of concept apps, web apps and physical prototypes presented to clients such as Coca Cola Enterprises, McDonalds and Unibet.
 It’s here I also learned agile development principles through professional training and consistent application.
 You can read about RoboLola, just one example of a typical Head Labs project I was involved with, here.